abenhamadou/point_proj_sls_calib/README.md

 # point_proj_sls_calib
-A flexible calibration code for Structured-light systems consisting of a dot projector and a camera.
+This repo is to give "a flexible calibration for Structured-light systems consisting of a dot projector and a camera".
 The segmentation of the imaged structured-light pattern is not included.
-Dot extraction (based on color thresholding or other technique..) form calibration images should be performed before using this code.
+Dot extraction (based on color thresholding or other technique..) from calibration images should be performed before using this code.

-This code corresponding to research work published in:
+This code corresponding to the research work published in:

 Ben-Hamadou, A., Soussen, C., Daul, C., Blondel, W., & Wolf, D. (2013).
 Flexible calibration of structured-light systems projecting point patterns.
 Computer Vision and Image Understanding, 117(10), 1468-1481.